fortinet-fortisoar/solution-pack-lost-or-stolen-device-response/README.md

     |3|ServiceNow|

      **Warning:** After deployment, this Solution Pack installs or upgrades the stated list of connectors.

+2. Record Set(s)
+    - Scenario: Device Reported as Lost or Stolen

 3. Playbook Collection(s)
     - 02 - Use Case - Lost or Stolen Device Response (2):